SharpRS03/UoM-ERP-BM-10909914/README.md

 `dmi.csv` is committed here with its access date;
 work from the committed copy and the reported numbers reproduce exactly.
 Technical appendix §8.5.

-Full list of known deviations and non-determinism: technical appendix §8.

 ---